 - Always model the kind of touch and interaction with fellow staff that would be appropriate between children or between a child and a staff member.
 Good leadership-by-example helps ensure that children emulate safe touch with each other.
 (Note that a considerable amount of inappropriate intimate behavior occurs between children, so your example is very important.)

-- Do not perform wedgies, purple nurples, credit card checks, or other questionable acts that involve touching genitals, anus, buttocks, or nipples, on campers or in the presence of children.
-Save that kind of goofing around (which may be OK among consenting adults) for time off.
+- Do not perform wedgies, purple nurples, credit card checksor other questionable acts that involve touching genitals, anus, buttocks, or nippleson campers or in the presence of children.

-- Staff sleeping together during an overnight (or anywhere around children) is unacceptable.
+- Staff sleeping together during an overnight (or anywhere around children) is unacceptable and grounds for dismissal.

 Detailed Signs and Symptoms: What exactly should make me suspicious?

-The following list comes from the Department of Health and Human Services.
+The following list comes from the U.S. Department of Health and Human Services.

-- Report these possible indicators of abuse or neglect to your supervisor.
-If you feel that your supervisor has not taken appropriate action, report your concern to a different trusted adult.
+- Report these possible indicators of abuse or neglect to your camp director.
+If you feel that your camp director has not taken appropriate action, report your concern to the Area Director of Camp and Retreat Ministries.

-- If you observe someone abusing or neglecting a child, it is your legal duty to report that event.
-If steps are not taken to protect children from that abusive or neglectful person, it is your ethical duty to continue reporting your concerns until someone takes corrective, protective action.
+- If you observe someone abusing or neglecting a child, including fellow camp leaders, it is your legal duty to report that event.
+If steps are not taken to protect children from that abusive or neglectful person, is your ethical duty to continue reporting your concerns until someone takes corrective, protective action.